InSite | Fibre reinforcement in lieu of traditional steel reinforcement

 • BS EN 14889-2:2006 Fibres for concrete — Part 2: Polymer fibres — Definitions, specifications and conformity

-In the “scope” section of these standards the following is stated:
+In the 'scope' section of these standards, the following is stated:

-“This Part of EN 14889 specifies requirements for polymer fibres for structural or non-structural use in concrete, mortar and grout.
+"This Part of EN 14889 specifies requirements for polymer fibres for structural or non-structural use in concrete, mortar and grout."

-NOTE: Structural use of fibres is where the addition of fibres is designed to contribute to the load bearing capacity of a concrete element.
-This standard covers fibres intended for use in all types of concrete and mortar, including sprayed concrete, flooring, precast, in-situ and repair concretes.”
+"Structural use of fibres is where the addition of fibres is designed to contribute to the load bearing capacity of a concrete element.
+This standard covers fibres intended for use in all types of concrete and mortar, including sprayed concrete, flooring, precast, in-situ and repair concretes."

 Warranty position

-From a warranty perspective, where traditional steel reinforcement is to be replaced with fibre reinforcement, prior to works commencing on site, evidence must be provided that the alternative reinforcement:
+Where traditional steel reinforcement is to be replaced with fibre reinforcement, evidence must be provided that the alternative reinforcement satisfies all of the below requirements.

-• the certificate information and certificate holder must provide sufficient data to allow a structural engineer to provide a design
+• The certificate information and certificate holder must provide sufficient data to allow a structural engineer to provide a design

 Summary